imbrem/old-isotope-semantics/sections/free-model.typ

 ))
 #align(center, proof-tree(gen-reg-rules.at(2)))

+TODO: per-rule explanations

+TODO: pointers to rest of paper; "metatheory in waves"

 TODO: syntactic weakening

 TODO: syntactic substitution

+TODO: pull down?
+"Metatheory in waves?"

 We can define the _renaming_ of a term under a map $ρ: Var -> Var$ recursively as follows:
 #align(center, stack(dir: ltr, spacing: 2em,